 Blog - TECHNICAL TIPS & TRICKS - Solid State Relays - How to properly select Solid State Relays ?

-Unlike EMRs (Electromechanical Relays) which are typically controlled by a fixed voltage, Solid State Relays have a wide range of input control signals, either Vdc, Vac, or dual Vac/Vdc.
-Celduc® relais offers a large range of regulated AC and DC input voltage.
+Unlike EMRs (Electromechanical Relays), which are typically controlled by a fixed voltage, Solid State Relays have a wide range of input control signals, either Vdc, Vac, or dual Vac/Vdc. celduc® relais offers a large range of regulated AC and DC input voltages.

-If you wish to proportionally control your load, you’ll need some additional specs to choose the proper SSR.
-Celduc relais offers some proportional controllers.
+If you wish to proportionally control your load, additional specifications are needed to choose the proper SSR. celduc® relais offers proportional controllers for this purpose.

 When you select a solid state relay you need to know how many poles are to be sw itched to the load. celduc® offers single-phase, two-phase and three-phase solid state relays.
 For a single-phase AC load, you’ll need a one-pole AC SSR (single phase).
 For three-phase AC loads, you’ll need to decide if you want to switch all three phases to the load, or if you want to switch two of the three-phases, the third is then directly connected.